10 Sanderson Farms SQL Interview Questions (Updated 2025)

 If the solution above is confusing, you can find a detailed solution with hints here: Top 3 Department Salaries.

-SQL Question 3: What does do in a SQL query?
+SQL Question 3: What does UNION do in a SQL query?

-In SQL, the operator combines the result of two or more SELECT statements into a single result set.
-Note that each statement within the UNION must have the same number of columns and the columns must have similar data types.
-The operator removes duplicates from the final result set.
-If you want to include duplicates in the final result set, you can use the operator instead.
+In SQL, the UNION operator combines the result of two or more SELECT statements into a single result set.
+Note that each SELECT statement within the UNION must have the same number of columns and the columns must have similar data types.
+The UNION operator removes duplicates from the final result set.
+If you want to include duplicates in the final result set, you can use the UNION ALL operator instead.

 Here's an example of using the UNION operator to combine the results of two SELECT statements that retrieve data from tables of Sanderson Farms's Facebook ads and their Google ads: